MarcosMasip/cosmosdb-server-self-contained/README.md

 const { createHttpServer, createHttpsServer } = require("@vercel/cosmosdb-server");
 ```

+Note on imports when using this repo locally:
+- If you're consuming this fork directly from a clone (not from npm), replace the package name with a relative path to the compiled output, for example:
+  - `const { createHttpServer } = require("./lib");`
+  - or `const createHttpsServer = require("./lib").default;`

 ## OS support (macOS/Windows/Linux)

 This project is tested on macOS, Windows, and Linux with Node 20+.
 A few platform-specific notes: